H.R. 6703: Lower Health Care Premiums for All Americans Act

 No pre-existing condition denials or health-based pricing

-Association plans could not condition membership on health status-related factors, deny coverage based on pre-existing conditions, or discriminate in eligibility or premiums based on health status.
-For associations made up only of self-employed individuals, everyone must be treated as a single risk pool and charged the same premium rate.
+Association plans could not deny coverage for pre-existing conditions, condition membership on health status, or charge higher premiums based on health.
+Associations made up only of self-employed people must treat everyone as one risk pool at the same rate.

 4